 While some car accident lawsuits do make it to the courtroom, most claims resolve out of court during pretrial processes.
 You and the at-fault party can reach a settlement during negotiation or mediation during any stage of your lawsuit.
 Your attorney may negotiate and come to a settlement with the at-fault driver before even filing your lawsuit in civil court.

 Although compensation isn’t everything, it can provide important peace of mind during a difficult time.
 When you’re already dealing with life-altering injuries, you should not also have to worry about where you will get the money to pay your bills.
 If someone else’s negligence caused your auto accident, that person may be responsible for paying for your losses.
 A successful claim could result in compensation for:

 It is critical to provide a complete and comprehensive list of your economic and noneconomic losses on a car accident claim.
 Otherwise, you may accept less than the full value of your claim.
 Once you accept a settlement, you cannot reopen your case.
-This is why it’s important to work with a lawyer from the beginning when seeking financial compensation for an auto accident.
+This is why it’s important to work with an Augusta car accident lawyer from the beginning when seeking financial compensation for a motor vehicle accident.

 Although you may be able to establish the other party’s negligence, your settlement could be at risk if the at-fault driver claims that you are responsible for the accident.
 If the at-fault driver convinces the insurance company that your actions contributed to the collision, the adjuster may use this information as justification to reduce or deny your award.

 If the court accepts this claim, Georgia’s modified comparative negligence rules will apply.
 Under these laws, the court will reduce your settlement by the amount of liability you allegedly share.
 If you are more than 50% at fault, you will be barred from recovering any compensation at all.